CARFAC is pleased to present a series of webinars where we share information about timely initiatives, long-term projects, and campaigns.

 Please note: these webinars are designed for professional visual artists.
 It is intended as an informational service to provide a summary of issues of interest to practicing visual artists.
 It does not replace professional advice for your specific issue if it may be required.
 Neither the speakers nor CARFAC will assume liability for problems that may arise from any errors or omissions contained in the presentation.

-We gratefully acknowledge financial support for our webinar series from the Canada Council for the Arts and Employment and Social Development Canada.
+We gratefully acknowledge the support for our webinar series from the Canada Council for the Arts and the Government of Canada.